blue9057/cyber-attacks-and-defense/README.md

 Parties are advised to review these terms thoroughly to ascertain compliance with all stipulated conditions and restrictions, thereby preempting any inadvertent contravention of the licensing agreement.

+## Exception to the Mandatory Donation Clause

+An exemption to the stipulated mandatory donation requirement may be granted under the specific authorization of the repository's principal contributor, Dr. Yeongjin Jang.
+Parties interested in seeking concessions concerning this clause, such as a reduction in the prescribed donation amount, are advised to initiate a formal request by reaching out to Dr. Jang directly through electronic correspondence at dr.yeongjin.jang@gmail.com.

+Such communications will be subject to his discretion, and any adjustments to the licensing terms will be considered on a case-by-case basis.